 The DfE have reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated throughout the year.
-At Brockley Primary School, these values are taught through our broad, balanced and enriched curriculum.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
+At Barrow Hill Primary Academy, these values are taught through our broad, balanced and enriched curriculum.
 Frequent opportunities to apply the key learning behaviours that support the school’s vision to create valued members of our community.

 At Barrow Hill Primary Academy we actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 British Values is an ongoing theme within our whole school assemblies.